 Diabetes in Dogs

-When we usually think of the disease diabetes we often associate it with humans.
+When we think of the disease diabetes, we tend to associate it with humans.
 Diabetes, however, is a chronic disease that can affect dogs and cats, as well as other animals.
-In dogs, the disease cannot usually be cured, however, with proper management, some cats can go into remission.
+In dogs, the disease cannot usually be cured.
+However, with proper management, some cats can go into remission.

 There are two types of diabetes that are found in dogs that are responsible for this glucose-insulin inhibition.
 One being insulin-deficiency (the most common type of diabetes), this is where the dog’s body does not produce enough insulin.
 If your dog is suffering from this form of diabetes it means that the pancreas is either damaged or not functioning adequately.
 Management of this disease usually requires twice-daily injections as a way to help replace the missing amount of insulin that a healthy dog’s body would normally produce.